kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 There is a dunder called \_\_add\_\_  method of a Python class which will help to add two instances of a custom object.
 This means that we can control the result of a sum of two objects by modifying or defying the \_\_add\_\_ method.

-If you add this code inside above Gaussian class then some magic happens.
+If you add this code inside the above Gaussian class then some magic happens.

 ```
 def __add__(self, other):